VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

   [1],
 )

 Let us consider the pixel in the second column and second row as the pixel currently being processed.
+Each value in the gradient filter is multiplied with the corresponding pixel in the neighbouring 3x3 area around our center pixel, and summed.
+In our example, this would output a high value of 200, as our area of interest contains high intensity pixels on the right and lower intensity on the left.

-The gradient filter is multiplied with the neighbouring 3x3 area centered by our pixel of interest, and repeated with every other pixel to produce the partial derivative of the image in the x direction.
+This process is repeated with every other pixel to produce the partial derivative of the image in the x direction.
 By obtaining the y partial derivative in a similar manner, we may combine the images to produce a resultant image containing high absolute values near edges and a value close to 0 everywhere else.
+The x and y gradients can be combined using the following method:

+$ G = sqrt(G_x^2 + G_y^2) $

+Where G is the positive magnitude of the intensity of an edge at that pixel.
+Pixels with small edge response will have a value closer to 0 (black) while pixels around an edge will have a high value and appear white.
+The effects of a sobel filter on an image can be seen in @sobelimg, where most of the scenery and smoke is covered in many white lines, while the small area of sky above is almost completely dark.

+#figure(
+  image("sobelsmoke.png", width: 90%),
+  caption: [Image with smoke processed using a basic sobel filter], ) <sobelimg>

 == Corner Detection